Washi soft serve

 Photo by Timon.

-At the ice cream factory Two Three, located next to the Nihonmatsu Washi Tradition Museum, they sell
+At the Two Three ice cream shop located next to the Nihonmatsu Washi Tradition Museum,washi (Japanese paper) soft serve ice creamthey sell

 The flavor is a bit off-putting, but it adds a nice accent to the creamy texture of the soft serve ice cream.
 I was surprised at how easy it was to eat and how refreshing it was